mvaganov/CmdLineAsteroids/notes.md

 	}
 }
 ```

+`voice`
+The default Program.cs will be our entry point.
+This is a basic "Hello World" program.
+If you are unfamiliar with Hello World in C#, please pause, and find a C# Hello World tutorial to practice before continuing.

+Let's run this code to make sure everything works.
+If your program does not compile and run, stop the video and get it working.
+Unfortuantely, most programming environments require some configuration, even with an automatic installer.

+`scene`
+Visual Studio Installer -> Modify -> .NET desktop development

+`voice`
+For example, be sure you have the .NET desktop development workload installed by the Visual Studio Installer.

+`scene`
+back to program.cs

+`voice`
-* Lets start our game by drawing the screen where the game will be displayed.
+Lets start our game by drawing the screen where the game will be displayed.
 ```
 			int Width = 80, Height = 25, position_x = 0, position_y = 0;
 			char letterToPrint = '.';